JuliaAnimators/Javis.jl/.github/ISSUE_TEMPLATE/bug_report.md

 3. Javis version (i.e output of `] status Javis` in the REPL)

-5. Minimum working code example that led to bug:
+4. Minimum working code example that led to bug:

 **Expected Behavior and Actual Behavior**

 A clear and concise description of what you expected to happen followed up with an explanation of what actually happened.

 **Stacktrace (If Applicable)**
-If the stacktrace includes some ffmpeg error please use `ffmpeg_loglevel = "info"` inside your `render` command.
+If the stacktrace includes some ffmpeg error please set the kwarg `ffmpeg_loglevel` to `"info"` i.e `render(your_video, "your_animation.gif", ffmpeg_loglevel = "info")`

 **Screenshots**
 If applicable, add your gif or drawing to help explain your problem.